 Do an initial search on Wikipedia for background knowledge

-- Wikipedia will also help you to broaden your search terms
+- Wikipedia will help you broaden your search terms

 - Watch the video, Using Wikepedia Wisely